StetHD/tarifa-book/usage/create.md

 `tarifa create` creates a new tarifa project interactively.

-To prefill the answer of some questions, it's possible to set some default values in the [user settings file](../settings/index.md).
+To prefill the answer to some questions it's possible to set default values in the [user settings file](../settings/index.md).

 ```
 Usage: tarifa create